Modifying States in a Workflow

 You can modify the states in a workflow and the linkages between states, which determines the workflow.

 Warning: Do not modify the values in the Data section, Type string field of states in Lionbridge Sample Workflow or in states that originate from there.
 Otherwise, the Connector will not work property.
-The values in that field are Clay Tablet classes that call the Connector functionality.
+The values in that field are Content API Platform classes that call the Connector functionality.

 You can add or remove states from the template, or modify how the linkages between states, such as which state follows another state.
 There are two recommended ways to do this: